Right to disconnect

-The right to disconnect is a proposed human right regarding the ability of people to disconnect from work and primarily not to engage in work-related electronic communications such as e-mails or messages during non-work hours.
+The right to disconnect is a proposed human right regarding the ability of people to disconnect from work and primarily not to engage in work-related electronic communications such as emails or messages during non-work hours.
 The modern working environment has been drastically changed by new communication and information technologies.
 The boundary between work life and home life has shrunk with the introduction of digital tools into employment.
 While digital tools bring flexibility and freedom to employees they also can create an absence of limits, leading to excessive interference in the private lives of employees.
-Several countries, primarily in Europe, have some form of the right to disconnect included in their law, while in some cases it is present in the policy of many large companies.
-On July 24, 2018, the Petition 1057 called for introduction of the right to disconnect or as it is called in French “Le droit à la déconnexion” in the Labour Law in Luxembourg.
+Several countries, primarily in Europe, but also including Australia, have some form of the right to disconnect included in their law, while in some cases it is present in the policy of many large companies.

 France

 Origins

 The right to disconnect emerged in France in a decision in the Labour Chamber of the French Supreme Court.
 The decision on 2 October 2001 held that "the employee is under no obligation either to accept working at home or to bring there his files and working tools."
 In 2004 the Supreme Court affirmed this decision and ruled that "the fact that [the employee] was not reachable on his cell phone outside working hours cannot be considered as misconduct."